RCN-ECS/CnGV/notebook/20200930_MA_NewDataGeneration_2Envs.md

 ## New Approach

-Overview: I simulate a single average phenotype for each genotype/environment, and use that average to anchor
+I simulate a single average phenotype for each genotype/environment, and use that average as the anchor for genotypes that share a native environment.

-First I simulate a single mean phenotype for 2 genotypes across 2 environments using the regression equation.
+I simulate a single mean phenotype for 2 genotypes across 2 environments using the standard regression equation.
 I add the interaction term but no noise.
-The below example has interaction = 0, so there is no GxE in these plots.
+The below example has interaction = 0, so there is no GxE in these example plots.

 ```{code1}
 # True mean phenotype data using regression equation